Leafwing-Studios/fop-rules/docs/character-options/classes/touched.md

 ## Punctuated Equilibrium

 At level 3, you and your companion dance together, moving in short bursts as you attack.
-Whenever you hit a creature with an attack, you may shift once.
+After you hit a creature with an attack, you may shift once.
+This effect only triggers once for each multi-target attack that you hit.

 ## Balance of Power: Companion